Gabby Street

-Charles Evard "Gabby" Street (September 30, 1882 – February 6, 1951), also nicknamed "The Old Sarge", was an American catcher, manager, coach, and radio broadcaster in Major League Baseball during the first half of the 20th century.
+Charles Evard "Gabby" Street (September 30, 1882 – February 6, 1951), also nicknamed "the Old Sarge", was an American catcher, manager, coach, and radio broadcaster in Major League Baseball during the first half of the 20th century.
 As a catcher, he participated in one of the most publicized baseball stunts of the century's first decade.
 As a manager, he led the St. Louis Cardinals to two National League championships (1930–31) and one world title (1931).
 As a broadcaster, he entertained St. Louis baseball fans in the years following World War II.

 Biography

 Born in Huntsville, Alabama, Street (who batted and threw right-handed) was a weak hitter.
 He batted only .208 in a seven-year playing career (1904–05; 1908–12) in 502 games with the Cincinnati Reds, Boston Beaneaters, Washington Senators, and New York Highlanders.
 Apart from 1908 to 1909, when he was the Senators' first-string catcher, he was a part-time player.
-Street holds the record for the longest gap between Major League games – 19 years (1912–1931).

-However, on August 21, 1908, Street achieved a measure of immortality by catching a baseball dropped from the top of the Washington Monument—a distance of 555 feet (169 m).
+On August 21, 1908, Street achieved a measure of immortality by catching a baseball dropped from the top of the Washington Monument—a distance of 555 feet (169 m).
 After muffing the first 12 balls thrown by journalist Preston Gibson, he made a clean reception of number 13.
 In addition, Street was fabled as an early catcher and mentor of the American League's nonpareil right-handed pitcher, Walter Johnson.

 After Street's playing career ended, he managed in the minor leagues before joining the Cardinals' major league coaching staff in 1929.
 It was a year of turmoil for the defending NL champs.
 They replaced 1928 skipper Bill McKechnie before the season with Billy Southworth; then, when Southworth couldn't get results, they brought back McKechnie on July 24.
 In between, Street served as acting manager for one game on July 23: an 8–2 triumph over the Philadelphia Phillies.
 At the close of the 1929 season, McKechnie left to manage the Boston Braves and Street became the Redbirds' full-fledged manager.

 The Old Sarge promptly led the Cardinals to consecutive National League pennants.
 In 1930, they won 92 games and finished two games in front of the Chicago Cubs.
 But in the 1930 World Series, they faced the defending world champion Philadelphia Athletics and lost in six games.
 In 1931, Street's Cardinals won 101 games and bested the New York Giants by 13 games.
 Then, in the 1931 Series against those same A's, pitchers Wild Bill Hallahan and Burleigh Grimes dominated and Pepper Martin had 12 hits, batted .500, drove in five runs and stole five bases to lead the underdog Redbirds to a seven-game world championship against the last Connie Mack dynasty.